Back to Index

 I'll never be my best or whatever the negative thought is.
 So learning how to kill the ants is what I talk about.
 There's a social circle, which is how do we get along and what's going on in our society and our level of stress.
 So being effective at living is really helpful.

-Being effective in relationships.
-And just one tip is if you notice what you like five times more than you notice what's wrong, your relationships are gonna be better.
+Being effective in relationships and just one tip is if you notice what you like five times more than you notice what's wrong, your relationships are going to be better.
 So you notice in my office I have penguins.
 There's a whole story around that.
-And then there's a spiritual circle, which is why do you care?
+And then there's the spiritual circle, which is why do you care?

 And she hadn't eaten anything.
 And went out with her friends and had a drink and then a plate of nachos.
 So she came into that vulnerable time, more vulnerable 'cause she had a super low blood sugar, 'cause she hadn't eaten.
 And then the alcohol lowered it further and then the nachos, she hated herself, made herself throw up.